In Southern California, San Pedro is known mostly for one thing: it is where Los Angeles’ port is located.

 Contribute to the Rehabilitation of Pinnipeds

-The Marine Mammal Care Center is a facility that rehabilitates, and released back to the wild, injured or sick seals and sea lions.
+The Marine Mammal Care Center is a facility that rehabilitates, and releases back to the wild, injured or sick seals and sea lions.

 Visitors are welcome, every day, to take a look at the animals receiving treatment (from a designated area).
 In addition, the opportunity can be taken to learn more about these creatures and the dangers they face in areas heavily populated by humans.